No Jacket Required: Critical reception

 Even those who were not normally fans of Collins' work liked the album.
 Michael R. Smith of The Daily Vault wrote "Anomaly or not, it is indeed the album that Phil deserves to be remembered for."
 Stephen Williams of Newsday said that the album was "loaded with musical hooks and textured arrangements... it also lacks the tense edge that was part of Collins' work with Genesis."
 Keegan Hamilton of the Riverfront Times said that the album was "The 80's Dance Pop Special: A smooth synthesiser groove, with an order of keyboards, drum machines, and horns on the side," adding that "Sussudio" was the best track on the album, saying that it's "catchy gibberish."
 Hamilton says that "One More Night" was the worst song on the album, saying that "The album's introspective slow jam wallows in self-pity."

-On the negative side, Marty Racine of the Houston Chronicle said that "I Don't Wanna Know" and "Take Me Home" were the only songs to "rise above the crowd", and that Collins focused too much on his singing and less on his drumming, "which can be captivating".
+On the negative side, Marty Racine of the Houston Chronicle said that "I Don't Wanna Know" and "Take Me Home" were the only songs to "rise above the crowd" and that Collins focused too much on his singing and less on his drumming, "which can be captivating".
 Racine also added that the album makes the listener feel a little "cold", but admired that the singer was "playing the game as well as anyone".

 Writing an article in defence of Collins in 2010, Gary Mills of The Quietus described the album as "determined dross" which Collins did not deserve to have his career judged by.
 In 2013, music critic Tom Service of The Guardian was similarly scathing, saying the album had not stood the test of time and was "unlistenable to today", singling out "Sussudio" for particular criticism, arguing: "the production, the drum machine, the inane sincerity of the lyrics; there's no colder or more superficial sound in popular music, precisely because it takes itself so seriously."
 He also compared it unfavourably with the enduring appeal of Collins' 1980s contemporaries such as the Human League and—in particular—the Pet Shop Boys, saying the latter were "geniuses by comparison".

 At the 28th Annual Grammy Awards, Collins was nominated in five categories.
 The album won the award for Album of the Year, and Collins won Best Pop Vocal Performance, Male.
 Collins shared the Producer of the Year (Non-Classical) award with co-producer of the album, Hugh Padgham.
 The home video No Jacket Required EP received a nomination for Best Music Video, Short Form.
-In 1986 the album received two American Music Award nominations for Favorite Pop/Rock Album and Favorite Pop/Rock Male Artist.
-At the Brit Awards in 1986 the album received two awards for British Album and British Male Artist, while co-producer Hugh Padgham was nominated for British Producer.
+In 1986 the album received an American Music Award nomination for Favorite Pop/Rock Album.
+At the Brit Awards in 1986 the album received an award for British Album of the Year.